StThomas-SEIS660/Lab-06/Lab-06-instructions.md

 ## Steps

-First, log into the nervios instance appropriate to your team (each team has a number 1-4).
+You have a manos and a nervios instance appropriate to your team (each team has a number 1-4)

+    vagrant@192.168.33.4X    # for manosXX, X=1-4
+    vagrant@192.168.33.5X    # for nerviosXX, X=1-4

+First, log into the nervios instance appropriate to your team

 IMPORTANT: DO NOT USE "vagrant ssh."
 Instead, log in using ssh:

-    ssh vagrant@192.168.33.4X    # for manosXX, X=1-4
-    ssh vagrant@192.168.33.5X    # for nerviosXX, X=1-4
+    ssh vagrant@192.168.33.5X

 The instructions we will follow this time are at: